Over the past decades, science has shown that CBD can be a beneficial compound for your health and well-being.

 What Are CBD and other Cannabinoids and What do They Do

-The cannabis plant (both Hemp and Marijuana), although in many ways similar to any other plant, has one specific characteristic that makes it different than any other plant.
+The cannabis plant has one specific characteristic that makes it different than any other plant.

 That characteristic is the following:

-Cannabis plants contain cannabinoids (like CBD).
-Cannabinoids are one of the few types of compounds that effectively interact with the human endocannabinoid system.
+Cannabis plants contain cannabinoids.
+CBD stands for cannabidiol and is a cannabinoid.
+Cannabinoids are one of the few compounds that can directly interact with the human endocannabinoid system.